aspose-barcode/Aspose.BarCode-for-Java/README.md

-# Barcode Generation & Recognition Library for Java Applications
+# Barcode Library for Java Applications

 [Aspose.BarCode for Java](https://products.aspose.com/barcode/java) is a robust and reliable barcode generation and recognition component, written in Java, it allows developers to quickly and easily add barcode generation and recognition functionality to their Java applications.

 Directory | Description
 --------- | -----------
 [Examples](https://github.com/aspose-barcode/Aspose.BarCode-for-Java/tree/master/Examples) | A collection of Java examples that help you learn the product features.
-[Plugins](https://github.com/aspose-barcode/Aspose.BarCode-for-Java/tree/master/Plugins) | Plugins that will demonstrate one or more features of Aspose.BarCode for Java.
+[Plugins](https://github.com/aspose-barcode/Aspose.BarCode-for-Java/tree/master/Plugins) | Plugins related to Aspose.BarCode for Java.

 <p align="center">
     <a title="Download complete Aspose.BarCode for Java source code" href="https://github.com/asposebarcode/Aspose_BarCode_Java/archive/master.zip">